 When you want to understand how work is getting done in your hybrid setup, ActivTrak offers some really interesting insights.
 It’s designed to help you see productivity patterns—like application usage or focused versus distracted time—and identify areas where your team might need more support, all while keeping employee well-being in mind.
 The software provides dashboards that give you a quick, visual overview of team activity, and you can also get into more detailed productivity reports.
 This isn't about micromanaging; it's about understanding workflows, spotting potential burnout risks early, and making data-driven decisions to improve efficiency and help your team thrive.
 Many businesses use ActivTrak's workforce management software to support both remote and in-office staff by optimizing workloads and fostering a healthier work environment.

-Controlio: Comprehensive Employee Monitoring
+Controlio: For Detailed Employee Activity Monitoring

 For businesses that require a detailed view of how remote work is progressing, perhaps due to compliance requirements or the nature of their projects, Controlio offers a suite of tools focused on employee monitoring.
 It's designed to help managers effectively oversee their remote teams by tracking productivity metrics and bolstering data security.
 Features can include activity monitoring, application usage tracking, and, in some configurations, even keystroke logging.
 While these tools provide granular insights, it's absolutely crucial to approach their implementation with complete transparency and open communication with your team.
 Controlio positions itself as a solution for managing remote workers by providing visibility into work patterns, which some companies find essential for maintaining operational standards and security protocols, especially when employees are distributed across various locations.